 The college seeks to recruit and hire qualified administrators, faculty, and staff from diverse backgrounds, cultures, and ideas into its various job vacancies and takes affirmative steps to identify and encourage qualified applicants to apply, consider, and accept positions to become part of the college’s growing community.
 Achieving this goal requires effort and total commitment of every department within the college.
 Each search must be documented and reviewed at numerous stages of the process.
-The role of the Office of Finance and Administrative Affairs in this process is to review all documents for accuracy and compliance with affirmative action standards before submission to the dean for approval.
+The role of the Office of Finance and Administration in this process is to review all documents for accuracy and compliance with affirmative action standards before submission to the dean for approval.

-In addition to searches for new employees, the Office of Finance and Administrative Affairs also receives and processes all documents pertaining to various changes in the appointments of faculty, staff, and students.
+In addition to searches for new employees, the Office of Finance and Administration also receives and processes all documents pertaining to various changes in the appointments of faculty, staff, and students.
 These occur often and throughout the year, generating substantial paperwork that must be processed by the departments and routed to payroll via this office.

 Our office is here to support all the academic departments and centers with their budget and HR related needs.
 Please contact firstname.lastname@example.org or Beth Thrasher at 974-1827 for questions or support.